Sommerloch: Location

 Sommerloch lies 12km northwest of Bad Kreuznach in the vicinity of the Nahe Valley, on the edge of the Soonwalds.
 The village is surrounded by vineyards.
 Seven wineries grow about 100 hectares of vines, primarily Riesling grapes.
 This wine region is not far from the "middle" Rhine River, just 25km from Bingen am Rhein or 33 km from Ingelheim am Rhein.

 In the town on Weinbergstraße (Wine Mountain Street) is Saint Aegidius Roman Catholic church built in 1789.

 Nearby villages include Sankt Katharinen, Braunweiler and Wallhausen.

 History

 A valley, not a summer hole

 In the 1158 Sommerloch was mentioned as managed by the Rupert Monastery of Bingen.
 In the first documents, the area was noted as "Sumerlachen".
 Later the location was ruled by the Herrschaft Dalberg.

 The name originally referred to the location as being a wet basin or a wet valley.
-Today the village is situated in a pleasant valley surrounded by hills planted with rows of grapes.
+Today the village is situated in the pleasant Nahe valley surrounded by hills planted with rows of grapes.

 The Schünemann house also belongs to Sommerloch.

 The German newsmedia term Sommerloch refers to a boring time in the summer when news is lacking.

 Alternatively, the popular translation of the German word Sommerloch is in English "silly season".